DecentricCorp/Lightrail-API-Docs/apiary-sources/output/apiary.md

     + Attributes
         + value (number) - The value of the transaction.
 Can be negative or positive.
 Note, value is in the smallest unit for the currency.
 If USD, then value represents cents.
 If the Transaction represents a $50 USD redemption value = -5000.
-        + currency (required) - The 3 character ISO-4217 currency code.
+        + currency (required) - The three-character ISO-4217 currency.
         + metadata (Metadata, optional) - A key-value object to store additional information about the transaction.
 Note Lightrail's [Redemption Rules](https://giftbit.github.io/Lightrail-API-Docs/RedemptionRules) operate on Transaction metadata to determine whether a particular promotion can be spent.
 Example: `"metadata":{"checkout-cart":{"items":[{"id":"1"},{"id":"2"}]}}`.
 Also note, the `giftbit_*` namespace for keys is reserved.
         + pending (boolean, optional) - If `true`, the required value will be locked, however in order to complete the transaction the pending transaction must be captured.